It is kept for reference and is no longer updated.

 The included directory

-example/cpp/Infomap-igraph-interface-library/
+example/cpp/Infomap-igraph-interface-library/ contains

 an example on how to write a small interface library to simplify